Massage Modalities We Practice

 Swedish massage is one of the most widely recognized and practiced modalities in the West.
 The massage therapist uses five long, flowing strokes to increase oxygen to the blood stream and flush toxins from the superficial muscle tissue.
 This eases muscle and joint tension and increases circulation.
 The benefits of Swedish massage are maximized during a full body session, especially if the client’s main goal is to relieve stress and increase relaxation.
 Book Now

 Evidence shows that therapeutic massage during pregnancy is beneficial to maternal and fetal health.
 Regular prenatal sessions can relieve tension in muscles and joints, reduce anxiety and depression, increase circulation of the lymphatic and circulatory systems and reduce swelling, and actually shift the balance in hormones to improve labor outcomes.
-Prenatal massage is often performed in the side-lying position and is shown to be safe during first, second and third trimesters in normal pregnancies.
-We do not offer prenatal massage in the prone, or face down, position due to the strain it can put on uterine ligaments.
+Prenatal massage has been shown to be safe during first, second and third trimesters in normal pregnancies.
+We are equipped with the necessary bolsters with the option of a custom-built prenatal massage table to ensure your safety and comfort.
 Book Now

 CBD-Infused Therapeutic Massage (Book Online as Botanical-Infused)